ibm-cloud-docs/databases-for-mongodb/connecting-ibmcloud-app.md

     - route: example-helloworld-nodejs.mybluemix.net
     memory:  128M
     services:
-      - example-elasticsearch
+      - example-mongo
   ```

 - Change the route value to something unique.
 The route that you choose determines the subdomain of your application's URL: <host>.mybluemix.net.
 - Change the name value.
 The value that you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
-- Update the services value to match the name or [Cloud Foundry alias](#create-alias) of your {{site.data.keyword.databases-for-elasticsearch}} service.
+- Update the services value to match the name or [Cloud Foundry alias](#create-alias) of your {{site.data.keyword.databases-for-mongodb}} service.

 You can verify that the services are connected by navigating to the _Connections_ panel.
 If the deployment and the application are connected, the connection shows up in both services.